A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

 \subsection{Refinement function \texorpdfstring{$\bar{R}$}{}}

-In this section we shall define a specific refinement function $\bar{R}$ and prove its correctness i.e., prove that it satisfies axioms R1-R3.
+In this section we will define a specific refinement function $\bar{R}$ and prove its correctness i.e., prove that it satisfies axioms R1-R3.

-We say that the coloring $\pi$ is \emph{equitable} if for each two vertices $v_1$ and $v_2$ of the same color, and each color $k$ of $\pi$, the numbers of vertices of color $k$ adjacent to $v_1$ and $v_2$ are equal.
-As in \cite{mckay_piperno}, we define the coloring $\bar{R}(G,\pi_0,\nu)$ to be the coarsest equitable coloring finer than $\pi_0$ that individualizes the vertices from the sequence $\nu$.
-Such a coloring is obtained by individualizing the vertices from $\nu$, and then making the coloring equitable in an iterative fashion \cite{mckay_piperno}.
+We say that the coloring $\pi$ is \emph{equitable} if for every two vertices $v_1$ and $v_2$ of the same color, and every color $k$ of $\pi$, the numbers of vertices of color $k$ adjacent to $v_1$ and to $v_2$ are equal.
+As in \cite{mckay_piperno}, we define the coloring $\bar{R}(G,\pi_0,\nu)$ as the coarsest equitable coloring finer than $\pi_0$ that individualizes the vertices from the sequence $\nu$.
+Such a coloring is obtained by individualizing the vertices from $\nu$, and then making the coloring equitable by an iterative procedure \cite{mckay_piperno}.
 In each iteration we choose a cell $W$ from the current coloring $\pi$ (called a \emph{splitting cell}), and then partition all the cells of $\pi$ with respect to the number of adjacent vertices from $W$.
-This process is repeated until an equitable coloring is obtained.
-It is well known \cite{mckay_piperno} that such a coloring is unique up to the order of its cells.
-Thus, to fully determine the coloring $\bar{R}(G,\pi_0,\nu)$, we must fix this order in some way.
-The order of the cells depends on the order in which the splitting cells are chosen, as well as on the order in which the obtained partitions of a split cell are inserted into the resulting coloring.
+This process is repeated until an equitable coloring is achieved.
+It is known \cite{mckay_piperno} that such a coloring is unique up to the order of its cells.
+Thus, in order to fully determine the coloring $\bar{R}(G,\pi_0,\nu)$, we must fix this order in some way.
+The order of the cells depends on the order in which the splitting cells are chosen and the order in which the obtained partitions of a split cell are inserted into the resulting coloring.
 In our setting, we use the following strategy:

-\begin{itemize} \item We always choose the splitting cell that appears first in the current coloring $\pi$ (i.e.~the cell that corresponds to the smallest color of $\pi$).
+\begin{itemize} \item We always choose the splitting cell that is the first in the current coloring $\pi$ (i.e.~the cell corresponding to the smallest color of $\pi$) that has some effect (causes splitting of some cell).

-\item The obtained fragments of a split cell $X$ are ordered with respect to the number of adjacent vertices from the current splitting cell $W$ (ascending).
-After the fragments are ordered in that fashion, the first fragment with the maximal possible size is moved to the end of the sequence, preserving the order of other fragments. \end{itemize}
+\item The obtained fragments of a split cell $X$ are ordered by the number of adjacent vertices from the current splitting cell $W$ (ascending).
+After the fragments are ordered in this way, the first fragment with the maximum possible size is moved to the end of the sequence, preserving the order of other fragments.\footnote{This last step is used only for the efficiency, since we want to avoid having the largest fragment as the splitting cell in the future.} \end{itemize}